 Modifications were made on the i10’s design, both in the cabin and on the car’s exterior.
 These changes are in line with the brand’s bold and progressing design language, showing an obvious resemblance between the new i10 and other recently launched Hyundais, including the sleek ix35 and ix20 models.

 The lineup is powered by a new and improved range of Euro V compliant engines that offer clean performance, outstanding fuel economy and very low emissions.
-The all-new 1.0-litre ‘Kappa’ engine is featured on the latest i10, replacing the old 1.1-litre ‘Epsilon’ unit.
-This innovative three-cylinder engine returns an awesome 67.3mpg combined.
+The all-new 1.0-liter ‘Kappa’ engine is featured on the latest i10, replacing the old 1.1-liter ‘Epsilon’ unit.
+This innovative three-cylinder engine returns an awesome 67.3 mpg combined.

-To make the most of the efficient new 1.0-litre engine, Hyundai presented an all-new model - the i10 Blue.
-This special ‘eco’ edition of the i10 has a CO2 emissions level of 99g/km, which means that the vehicle is exempted from VED and the London Congestion Charge.
+To make the most of the efficient new 1.0-liter engine, Hyundai presented an all-new model - the i10 Blue.
+This special ‘eco’ edition of the i10 has a carbon dioxide emissions level of 99 g/km, which means that the vehicle is exempted from VED and the London Congestion Charge.